Nicholas Ayala

 Debt Avalanche.
 Sort your loans to eliminate the loan with the highest interest rate first.
 Over the duration of the loans, this can save you the most.

 Debt Snowball.
 Sort your loans to eliminate the loan with the lowest outstanding balance first.
-This will allow you to have quicker 'wins' as you will be able to eliminate each loan faster overtime.
+This will allow you to have quicker ‘wins’ as you will be able to eliminate each loan faster over time.

 Personally, I need to have quicker wins to keep me motivated over time.